Average copywriters write average sentences. You, I’m guessing, don’t want to be average — you want to master how to write a good sentence.

 If you go beyond avoiding common grammar mistakes and bone up on your sentence-writing skills, those pieces of content will only get better and be more widely shared.

 Want to learn how to improve your sentence structure?
 Follow me …

 “The skill it takes to produce a sentence,” Stanley Fish said, “The skill of lining events, actions, and objects in a strict logic — is also the skill of creating a world.”

 In other words, sentences are the engines of creativity.

 Take this sentence for instance: “Moses fed his muffuletta to the woolly mammoth.”

 There is a mountain of meaning buried in those eight words.
 Sure, change the sequence and you change the meaning, but as long as you don’t screw with that framework, people will stay with you (unlike the misguided James Joyce).

-But as a copywriter it’s not just about mastering freshman English.
+As a copywriter, it’s not just about mastering freshman English.
 There’s more to it.
 Eugene Schwartz has the answer to the question: What is a good sentence?